 You can also hand out business cards to other business owners or drive out to venues and speak with event planners.
 Several event planners rent equipment for their events instead of maintaining an inventory of their own.
 Whatever methods you go with, it's important to analyze your marketing data so you can track which marketing efforts are giving you a good ROI and which ones are draining your resources.
 The ones that don't give a good return can be scraped and that money can be put towards marketing efforts that work.

-"The customer may not always be right, but they are the
+depends on the level of customer service you can provide to them.
+The customer may not always be right, but they are the

 No matter how far you go to provide quality service, issues can still arise.
-It's important to be prepared for anything, and handle the situation appropriately.
+It's important to be prepared for anything and handle the situation appropriately.
 Don't think of these service related issues as problems for you, but as an opportunity to show the customer you will go above and beyond to resolve anything.
 People appreciate this level of service from companies and they will tell others about what happened, and what you did to fix it.

 I hope this guide serves as a useful tool for all new and prospering rental businesses around the world.
 Share some of your thoughts, experiences, and advice in the comment section below for those starting in this industry!